Dice-Sensei/spselit-javascript/03-VariablesAndDataTypes.md

 And other ones which are not: `Bigint`, `Symbol`.

+These data types are not explicitly declared, they are used under the hood to determine how to categorize and store data.

+Note: Programmer should always know of which type are data in used variable.

 ### string

 This is just a normal text of variable length and can be written either by using `''` (single quotes) looking like `'Hey it is me ...'` or by using `""` (double quotes) looking like `"Hey it is me ..."`.